BOOK AN AUTHOR

 Michelle Briscombe’s debut novel for children, Silent Mountain, was released in 2013 and is a fantastical adventure with ecological themes.
 It was listed as a recommended read by BookSlam and has received rave reviews.
 Michelle has toured schools local to her home in South Wales and thoroughly enjoys meeting young readers.
 She is currently working on a ghost story for children as well as further adventures for Jack Jupiter.

 Anthony Ormond has recently released his debut novel for children Tommy Parker: Destiny Will Find You!
-A lawyer by day, his book is a youthful adventure that gives an unfamiliar twist to the time-
+A lawyer by day, his book is a youthful adventure that gives an unfamiliar twist to the time-travel genre, with the characters travelling not only through time but also through memory.
+Anthony is fascinated by time travel – paradoxes, time warps and anomalies all of which have inspired countless TV shows, films and books.

-Terry Cooper has illustrated and deigned the covers of a number of Candy Jar’s books, and also written a sci-
+Terry Cooper has illustrated and deigned the covers of a number of Candy Jar’s books, and also written a sci-fi series of his own Kangazang!.
+He has acting and voice acting experience to add to his long list of talents.

 Colin Edwards has dedicated much of his spare time to photographing members of the Royal Family at public events.
 Travelling across the country, Colin has collected a number of unusual, intimate shots and has vivid memories of each meeting.
 He often exhibits his photographs to raise money for charity.